Welcome to Livewise

 In the event you cannot work and are out for a period of time due to an illness or disability, a disability plan replaces income.
 Also known as “disability income”.

-A pre-tax benefit that is used to pay for eligible day care services, before or after school programs for children under the age of 13.
+It is a pre-tax benefit that is used to pay for eligible day care services and before or after school programs for children under the age of 13.
 This also applies to adult care.

-Will there be any onsite benefit meetings provided during Annual Enrollment?
+Will there be any onsite meetings provided during Annual Enrollment?

 What is a deductible and how does it work?

 A deductible is the amount you have to pay out-of-pocket for medical expenses before the insurance company will cover any benefit costs for the year.
 If your deductible is $2,000, your insurance plan will begin to help with payments once you’ve reached that amount.
 Review your plan to see which expenses count toward your deductible.
 Remember, in-network preventive care visits are always 100% covered.

 Employees have 30 days to make a change to current benefits.